What is the Law Regarding Employment in Oxford?

 Anti-Discrimination laws in Oxford

-The laws applicable for citizens of Oxford usually make discrimination illegal at any phase of employment, such as hiring, working environment, and terminations.
-Individuals who live in the city of Oxford are required to follow laws which employers from discriminating based on specific classes.
-These classes include race, gender, disability, national origin, and age.
+The laws applicable for citizens of Oxford typically make discrimination illegal at any phase of employment, such as hiring, working environment, and terminations.
+Residents of Oxford are regulated by laws which make it illegal to discriminate against members of particular categories.
+These categories include race, age, gender, national origin, disability, and religion.